serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/IUploadImageOptions/ScaleSmaller.md

 # IUploadImageOptions.ScaleSmaller property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Should image be scaled up to requested size when its smaller
+Should the image be scaled up to the requested size when it is smaller.

 ```csharp
 public bool ScaleSmaller { get; }